This blog won 1st place in our 2019 Customer Contact Central MVP Awards Customer Service category!

 In terms of business, the phone is going to be more important than ever.
 Look at political leaders, they’re making phone calls.
 Look at leaders, they’re making phone calls.
 The voice is never going away.

 Mary Jane Copps is the third guest star in our series “In Conversation With”

-Next week, we have the co-founder of the creative SEO agency, Rise At Seven.
-Stay tuned.
+Next week, we're speaking to co-founder of the creative SEO agency, Rise At Seven, Carrie Rose.